UK exporters need to complete an Annex VII document when they are shipping non-hazardous ‘green list’ waste such as waste paper.

 Electronic reporting of Annex VII data

 Data relating to Annex 7 documents can already be digitally transmitted to authorities such as SEPA and the National Packaging Waste Database (NPWD) to assist with their monitoring and reporting duties.
-An electronic Annex VII document would be a further step towards modernisation of the international waste trade, which various governments including the UK, Singapore, Spain and the United States are taking steps to advance.
+An electronic Annex VII document would be a further step towards modernisation of the international waste trade, which various governments including the UK, Singapore and India are taking steps to advance.